Tag: Stuart C. McDonald

 The below Parliamentary question was asked by Stuart C. McDonald on 2016-03-24.

-To ask Mr Chancellor of the Exchequer, what plans he has to consult with people in Cumbernauld on the proposed closure of HM Revenue and Customs Cumbernauld office.
+To ask Mr Chancellor of the Exchequer, what plans he has to consult with (a) employees and (b) PCS representatives at HM Revenue and Customs Cumbernauld office on the proposed relocation of staff.

 Mr David Gauke